CephalofairGames/merc-packs-faq/index.md

 **Do I need to kill enemies that have not yet spawned in order to beat a scenario with a goal of "When all enemies in it are dead"?** Yes.
 Enemies on set spawns for specific rounds are still considered "in the scenario" and must be defeated in order to fulfill that win condition.

+**Does Escaping count as "leaving a room" for battle goals?** Yes.
+Escaping is considered leaving a room.

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_71" class="page-number">7.1</a> Specific Scenario Questions